 Fix 6 – Close bandwidth-hogging programs

 Applications running in the background may eat up your bandwidth and cause Minecraft not connecting to the server.
-Shut them down and see how things go.
+Simply shut them down and see how things go.

 - Right-click any empty space on the taskbar and click Task Manager.